 These days, burpees are a well-known exercise.
 But at the beginning of the 20th century, not every athlete was familiar with this complex multi-joint exercise.
 As Graziano himself said, the only useful thing he learned from his army experience was the burpee exercise.
 One of the officers showed him how to do it.
 The legendary champion regularly did the exercise at the end of his training.

-Shadow Boxing In The Water – Rocky Marciano
+Shadow Boxing in the Water – Rocky Marciano

 I hope this article was useful to you.
 Good luck in boxing.